-- A poker table – this is optional but will massively enhance your game.
+This is optional but will massively enhance your game.
 The padded rail or rim of the table will prevent the cards from sliding onto the floor when dealt (as often happens on glass table tops) and it is generally much easier to play poker on a felt surface, as opposed to a glass or wooden one.
 If you don’t already own a table, there are several types that you can invest in, starting from as little as $30.
 I currently use a very basic foldaway poker table top that rests perfectly on the surface of my circular kitchen table.
 For greater stability, I strap it down with back adhesive tape.
 Within the next few months, I plan on purchasing an oval-shaped poker table with a vinyl rail and foldable legs.
 You can store these behind wardrobes or in the garage and prices start at around $150.

-- Poker chips – these are essential and unless you’re a penniless scholar, betting with matchsticks won’t satisfy your guests and betting with coins and notes is too much of a headache.
+These are essential and unless you’re a penniless scholar, betting with matchsticks won’t satisfy your guests and betting with coins and notes is too much of a headache.
 The cheaper poker chips are made from plastic and a set of 500 will cost between $20 and $40.
 The more luxurious clay brands will set you back more.
 Having a minimum of four different colors is advisable.
 Custom chip sets are available to buy online for hosts that want to add a personal flourish to their games.
 Most chip sets come with a dealer button and storage unit – usually a small metal case.

-- Three or four decks of cards – you can’t play without ‘em.
+You can’t play without ‘em.
 Having several spare decks at hand is a prudent move as a contingency measure for damaged decks or ones that have been destroyed by spilled beer.
 Cards have a natural lifespan and need to be replaced every so often depending on their quality.

-- Food and drink – see paragraph below entitled 'Food and Drinks'.
+See paragraph below entitled 'Food and Drinks'.

-Why Do You Play poker?
+Why Do You Play Poker?

 Poker is a competitive game of skill where the better players are rewarded and the weaker players are punished.
 A consequence of this is that some players are likely to take the game very seriously, others less so.
 Potentially a divide can occur between participants who are primarily concerned with the cards and those who came to socialize and drink.
 Will you be entertaining a social gathering or a group of poker players?